 Mortgage insurer Genworth Canada, further classifies the self-employed as commissioned sales, corporations, partnerships and sole proprietorship, with nuances of qualification for each.
 Sole proprietors or owners of unincorporated businesses can benefit from incorporating because then you can pay yourself a salary and you get the same consideration as any other employee.

 The primary difference between self-employed (or commission-based positions) and salaried employees is that lenders will treat your gross earnings differently.
 As a rule of thumb, a lender will only consider 80% of gross earnings as well as the average of last tax year’s income for commissioned sales people.
 For self-employed individuals, net income (instead of gross income) is the yardstick.
-A lender is restricted by Canada Mortgage and Housing Corporation rules to use only the last three years of self-employment income.
+A lender is restricted by Canada Mortgage and Housing Corporation (CMHC) rules to use only the last three years of self-employment income.

 Certain lenders may allow you to add back some tax deductions to your income, like car expenses, advertising, capital cost allowances and housing expenses.
 Other lenders may agree to simply add a percentage to allow for business expenses.

 Having a spouse who’s salaried helps to reassure the lender and he or she can co-sign to instill even more confidence.
 Having another co-signer is also an option.
 But remember, a co-signer gets title ownership to the property as well so it has to be somebody you really trust.

 For the self-employed, the path to homeownership may seem pitted with land mines.
 But preparation, the help of a knowledgeable mortgage broker, and perseverance can clear the way.

 - A Primer on the New Mortgage Rules